Tag: Economics

 The global attention economy is reshaping employment dynamics, particularly for youth, who increasingly divert their focus from foundational sectors to unstable digital careers.
 This shift leads to an oversupply of creators, low income stability, and potential societal impacts, threatening essential economic capacities and exacerbating issues like unemployment and mental health crises.

-Addressing Persistent Unemployment in Botswana: A Systems Thinking Approach (Part 1)
+Unemployment – Understanding and Resolving Its Persistent Nature: A Systems Thinking Approach (Part 1)

 Botswana has faced decades of investment without addressing the structural causes of high unemployment.
 This study employs systems thinking to highlight key systemic failures in absorbing the workforce, underperforming sectors, and value circulation.
 Solutions lie in redesigning economic structures for sustainable growth and job creation, challenging existing policies and practices.